bitburner-official/bitburner-src/src/DarkNet/DARKNET_TODO.md

 - cache toasts - all or nothing
 - return reward details from cache

-tweak milestones and flight to indicate tht TRP is in the dark net for BN15

 - more hint notes

 - access .lit and .data files from UI